apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

 What is AutoScaling?
 --------------------

-AutoScaling allows you to scale your back-end services or application VMs up or down seamlessly and automatically according to the conditions you define.
+AutoScaling allows you to scale your back-end services or application Instances up or down seamlessly and automatically according to the conditions you define.
-With AutoScaling enabled, you can ensure that the number of VMs you are using seamlessly scale up when demand increases, and automatically decreases when demand subsides.
-Thus it helps you save compute costs by terminating underused VMs automatically and launching new VMs when you need them, without the need for manual intervention.
+With AutoScaling enabled, you can ensure that the number of Instances you are using seamlessly scale up when demand increases, and automatically decreases when demand subsides.
+Thus it helps you save compute costs by terminating underused Instances automatically and launching new Instances when you need them, without the need for manual intervention.